edadma/backslash/docs-src/src/regular-commands/rem.md

-max
+rem
 ===

 ### Description

-Returns the greater of two numbers.
+Computes the remainder of two numbers.

 ### Input